PromiseKit/Foundation/README.markdown

 # PromiseKit Foundation Extensions ![Build Status]

-This project adds promises to Apple’s Foundation framework.
+This project adds promises to the Swift Foundation framework.

-This project supports Swift 3.1, 3.2 and 4.0.
+We support iOS, tvOS, watchOS, macOS and Linux, Swift 3.0, 3.1 and 3.2.

 This project does not currently support Linux, but PRs welcome.